Aevitas Creative Management

 Represented by:

-Rahul Bhatia is an investigative journalist whose work on technology and culture has appeared in The New Yorker, The Guardian, NYT, GQ, and several other publications.
-He was a part of the investigations team at Reuters, and a staff writer for the Caravan and ESPNcricinfo.
-He has also co-founded the environmental journalism startup peepli.org.
-His narrative reportage on sport and politics has won the Red Ink Award and the Ramnath Goenka Prize in India.
+Rahul Bhatia is an investigative journalist whose work on technology and culture has appeared in the New Yorker, the Guardian, the New York Times, GQ, and several other publications.
+He was a part of the investigations team at Reuters, and a staff writer for the Caravan and ESPN Cricinfo.
+He also co-founded the environmental journalism startup peepli.org.

 expand arrow